trevorsharp/youtubecast/README.md

 3. With a YouTube tab open, open the cookies.txt extension and download the cookies.txt file
 4. Copy the file into your config folder and rename it to `cookies.txt`

-### Download Videos at 1080p Quality (Optional)
+### Download Videos (Optional)

-If you want to serve videos at 1080p quality, you will have to enable the option to download videos to your machine.
-Note that this will significantly increase your disk usage.
-Enabling this option may break the ability to download videos in within your podcast app.
+YouTubeCast now supports 1080p video streaming without requiring downloads.
+However, you can optionally enable video downloads for offline storage or to use maximum compatibility mode.
+Note that downloading videos will significantly increase your disk usage.

-To enable this option:
+To enable video downloads:

 1. Set `downloadVideos` to `true` in your `settings.json`
 2. Add `- ./content:/app/content` to the `volumes` section of your `docker-compose.yml` file